garzarobm-old/Senior_Design_Project/ErrolTensorFlow/README.md

 3. see if you can train some data into model yourself;;;; DOING NOW
 4. look at how micro_speech works in MICRO ;; almost done -> stopped at train your own model
 5. https://github.com/tensorflow/docs/blob/master/site/en/r1/tutorials/sequences/audio_recognition.md speech_commands ;; almost done -> stopped at Training Finished
-6. research the os
+6. research the os  ;; started
-7. decide whether you have to create your own model or use their model
+7. decide whether you have to create your own model or use their model	;; decided!
+8. Find out if you can actually start importing you c code onto the project.
+Tutorial -> stopped at getting Started

 # attempt at retracing Errols steps